iqbalfn/camp/README.md

 it by WYSIWYG ( ex: tinymce ).
 While another HTML part should rewrite to fullfill AMP specifications.

+Due to complicated processing in background, I'll suggest you to not to use the library for every user request.
+Please cache the result or save it on your DB instead of converting it everytime google/user ask for it.

 **Warning**: This project still under heavy-development as the [ampproject](https://www.ampproject.org/) it self still in active development.